Find all the information for entry requirements, the live pitches and the Award show on this website.

 After the application deadline, the Jury reviews all submissions and determines a shortlist of three to five nominees in each category.
 The shortlist will be announced at the end of July and the nominees will be informed immediately.
-In an all-day Jury meeting in Berlin on September 29, 2017, the shortlisted entrants will present their projects in an 8 minute oral presentation to the Jury.
+In an all-day Jury meeting in Berlin on 28 September 2018, the shortlisted entrants will present their projects in an 8-minute oral presentation to the Jury.
 The Jury will determine the winners after the meeting has finished.

 Jury members can propose projects of their company.
 In the further decision process in this category, the Jury member will not be part of the evaluation.

 All material will remain confidential to the judges.
 Judges are not allowed to judge any entries submitted on behalf of their company.
 In case you are shortlisted, we will only publish the short general description of your projects as indicated in your application form.

-In an all-day Jury meeting held in Berlin on 29 September 2017, the shortlisted entrants from the categories 01 – 37 will pitch their projects to the Jury.
-The short presentation is an integral part of the application process, and is therefore a prerequisite for winning the Digital Communication Awards.
+In an all-day Jury meeting held in Berlin on 28 September 2018, the shortlisted entrants from the categories 01 – 37 will pitch their projects to the Jury.
+The short presentation is an integral part of the application process and is, therefore, a prerequisite for winning the Digital Communication Awards.
 Should it not be possible to present your project in person, the Jury will choose the next best-rated application from the pre-shortlisted entrants.
-In this case you will loose your nomination.
+In this case, you will lose your nomination.
 The presentation cannot be substituted by a presentation via Skype, Google+ etc.

 You will receive a slot as soon as we have prepared the schedule for the day.
 This may take up one to two weeks after the shortlist announcement in August.
 This year, we are aiming to send you the time slot by 24 August.
 You will receive the exact time on the day of the Jury meeting (28 September).